ongres/stackgres/doc/content/en/04-administration-guide/17-uninstall/_index.md

 ### Operator deployments

-Execute the commands bellow to find and remove the operator deployments:
+Execute the commands below to find and remove the operator deployments:

 ```bash
 ## list the deployments in the `stackgres` namespace